HASwitchPlate/openHASP-docs/docs/integrations/examples/example-fan.md

 ```

 This is made from a transparent [PNG image](../../../design/objects/#image) and a [spinner](../../../design/objects/#spinner) object placed on top of it.
 To reflect various states of the fan from your home automation system, you could change the `speed` of the spinner, the `value_str` to display it numerically, or `line_color1` to colorize it.
 You can use `image_recolor` and `image_recolor_opa` from the [image styling](../../../design/styling/#image) properties to apply a color overlay mask to the fan itself.
+You could use the spinner's `down` touch events to change the speed of the fan in an OFF > 1 > 2 > 3 > OFF style (consult the documentation of your home automation system how to do this based on MQTT messages).